In a Nutshell

 Lightly dried grapes lend a richness to this Soave style wine.

-Brilliant yellow-diamond in colour; aromas of rich, ripe fruit and honey; voluptuous on the palate, with a persistent mineral finish, reflecting the volcanic soils of the Soave zone.
+Brilliant yellow-diamond in colour; aromas of rich, ripe fruit and honey; soft, rounded fruit on the palate, with a persistent mineral finish, reflecting the volcanic soils of the Soave zone.

 The hand-picked and carefully selected grapes are left to dry for at least 40 days in order to reduce water and concentrate the sugar content.
 The grapes are subsequently pressed and this is followed by a short skin maceration at low temperature.
 Some of the must is fermented in oak casks.
 The wine is then left to mature on its lees for 6 to 7 month for added texture, flavour and intensity and then aged in bottle for a minimum of 3 months before release.